z3z1ma/dbt-feature-flags/README.md

 `DBT_FF_API_KEY` - your feature flags key.
 Instructions [here](https://docs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_3_create_an_sdk_key) to set it up

 Optional:

+`DBT_TARGET` - this lets you serve different flag evaluations to different targets.
+This variable should be set by the user/server where dbt is running and mostly intuitively correlates to dbt targets but could technically be anything you want to differentiate and serve differently.
+When unset, `default` is the default target value and is also reasonable if differentiating is unimportant

 `DBT_FF_DISABLE` - disable the patch, note that feature_flag expressions will cause your dbt models not to compile until removed or replaced.
 If you have the package as a dependency and aren't using it, you can save a second of initialization